Advection Equation (2D)

 where:

-\[\begin{equation} \begin{split} k_1 & = \Delta{t} \cdot v_x(t^n,(x_p^n,y_p^n)) \\ m_1 & = \Delta{t} \cdot v_y(t^n,(x_p^n,y_p^n)) \\ \newline k_2 & = \Delta{t} \cdot v_x(t^n+\Delta{t}/2,(x_p^n+k_1/2,y_p^n+m_1/2)) \\ m_2 & = \Delta{t} \cdot v_y(t^n+\Delta{t}/2,(x_p^n+k_1/2,y_p^n+m_1/2)) \\ \newline k_3 & = \Delta{t} \cdot v_x(t^n+\Delta{t}/2,(x_p^n+k_2/2,y_p^n+m_2/2)) \\ m_3 & = \Delta{t} \cdot v_y(t^n+\Delta{t}/2,(x_p^n+k_2/2,y_p^n+m_2/2)) \\ \newline k_4 & = \Delta{t} \cdot v_x(t^n+\Delta{t},(x_p^n+k_3,y_p^n+m_3)) \\ m_4 & = \Delta{t} \cdot v_y(t^n+\Delta{t},(y_p^n+k_3,y_p^n+m_3)) \\ \end{split} \end{equation}\]
+\[\begin{equation} \begin{split} k_1 & = \Delta{t} \cdot v_x(t^n,(x_p^n,y_p^n)) \\ m_1 & = \Delta{t} \cdot v_y(t^n,(x_p^n,y_p^n)) \\ \newline k_2 & = \Delta{t} \cdot v_x(t^n+\Delta{t}/2,(x_p^n+k_1/2,y_p^n+m_1/2)) \\ m_2 & = \Delta{t} \cdot v_y(t^n+\Delta{t}/2,(x_p^n+k_1/2,y_p^n+m_1/2)) \\ \newline k_3 & = \Delta{t} \cdot v_x(t^n+\Delta{t}/2,(x_p^n+k_2/2,y_p^n+m_2/2)) \\ m_3 & = \Delta{t} \cdot v_y(t^n+\Delta{t}/2,(x_p^n+k_2/2,y_p^n+m_2/2)) \\ \newline k_4 & = \Delta{t} \cdot v_x(t^n+\Delta{t},(x_p^n+k_3,y_p^n+m_3)) \\ m_4 & = \Delta{t} \cdot v_y(t^n+\Delta{t},(x_p^n+k_3,y_p^n+m_3)) \\ \end{split} \end{equation}\]

 Per default, the tracers are advected by the velocity of the staggered velocity vertices.
 However, if required the velocity on the centroids or a combination of both is possible.
 The tracer velocity is calculated using a bilinear interpolation scheme.

-The tracers can also be advected parallel by defining the maximum number of threads in the VScode julia extension settings ("julia.NumThreads").
+The tracers can also be advected parallel by defining the maximum number of threads in the VS Code julia extension settings ("julia.NumThreads").

 Tracers can carry different properties such as absolute temperature or phase identification number (ID).
 For temperature, interpolation between centroids and tracer positions is required.
 Note that this implementation currently does not support fully coupled temperature-momentum simulations.

 Alternatively, phase IDs (linked to properties like constant density or viscosity) can be advected to simulate compositional heterogeneity.
 Property interpolation is performed at vertices or centroids depending on the required context (e.g., viscosity for the momentum equations).
+For the centroids, the extended centroid field must be used.

 Caution is required when interpolating properties between the grid and tracers, especially when those properties influence the governing equations (e.g., viscosity in momentum conservation).
+The tracer routine enables different averaging schemes (arithmetic, harmonic, and geometric means) to map the tracer properties on the centroids or vertices using a bilinear interpolation scheme considering four surrounding finite difference grid cells for each numerical node.

 Currently, no new tracers are inserted where needed, limiting the applicability of this approach for coupled temperature-momentum models.